 Fist of the North Star starts off as a series of loosely connected story arcs where one thing leads to another.
 It isn't until the introduction of Kenshiro's three honorary brothers in the ways of Hokuto Shinken and their dispute over who will become the successor is where the main story truly begins.

-The manga itself did this quite early.
-The manga's first book seems to set the series as a Mystery of the Week format, where the two brothers journey around and solve various problems via alchemy.
+Quite early on, the first few stories seem to set the series as a Mystery of the Week format, where the two brothers journey around and solve various problems via alchemy.
 As soon as Edward and Alphonse reach Central and meet up with Mustang, the story turns into a longer single arc.

-The 2003 anime also started off as a very high-quality though fairly typical Mystery of the Week series where Adventure Towns were the main source of the plot.
-However, around the time of Hughes' death, it finally started to evolve into a truly dark and compelling drama.
+The 2003 anime version likewise picks up around the time of Hughes' death, splitting form the manga's storyline and evolving into a truly dark and compelling drama.
 By the time Ed fought and killed Greed, its beard had grown out to roughly ZZ Top proportions.

 Full Moon o Sagashite does this in the anime.
 It takes a good 30 episodes of happy fluffy fun times (if you forget the protagonist is going to eventually become mute due to a throat tumour or, alternatively, die) before things start getting serious and very emotionally hard-hitting.
 The second half of the anime is very nearly unrecognisable from the first.